-Every activity in your DevOps Assembly Line requires a place to execute that activity.
-Job Runtime provides that so that the environment is prepped with the necessary OS, software tools and packages, runtime configurations, and secrets to authenticate with 3rd party services that the activity might interact with.
+Every activity in your DevOps workflow requires a machine or container to execute that activity.
+Our job runtime provides an environment that is prepped with the necessary OS, software tools and packages, runtime configurations, and secrets to authenticate with 3rd party services that the activity might interact with.

 Some of the key benefits of this are: